BBVA/mist/contents/content/_includes/index_incl.md

 1. `CLI Input` - Read a domain as a parameter from CLI.
 2. `Search Domains` - Use MIST function for search related domains / sub-domains from a start domain.
-3. `Fin OpenPorts` - Search open port for each new domain / sub-domain found.
+3. `FindOpenPorts` - Search open port for each new domain / sub-domain found.
 4. `Kafka output` - Send results to a Kafka topic.

 **Use case diagram**